 |- Carl Sagan

-Faced with the myriad possibilities demanded by instructionless bricks, the construction of unique physical Creations is only the beginning.
-These Creations exist within nebulous realities that only gain definition as the Humans stage battles within them.
-The Humans' parasitic enjoyment of these battles and the context they build around them are the catalysts around which new BrikVerses coalesce and take form.
+When grappling with the infinite possible universes incipient in a Human's pile of bricks, the construction of singular physical Creations is only a tiny first step.
+The realities in which those Creations exist are weak and nebulous, only gaining definition as Humans stage battles and adventures within them.
+The Humans' parasitic enjoyment of the ensuing destruction is the catalyst around which new BrikVerses coalesce and take form.

 |"'It doesn't happen all at once,' said the Skin Horse. '"You become.
 It takes a long time.
 That's why it doesn't happen often to people who break easily, or have sharp edges, or who have to be carefully kept.
 Generally, by the time you are Real, most of your hair has been loved off, and your eyes drop out and you get loose in the joints and very shabby.
 But these things don't matter at all, because once you are Real you can't be ugly, except to people who don't understand.'"